-These partners might recommend your product and company to their customers when it makes sense.
-They will also provide co-marketing resources, shared training and development resources, and certifications.
+These partners recommend your product and company to their customers when it makes sense.
+They will also provide co-marketing resources, shared training, development resources, and certifications.

-Marketo focuses their partner program around providing strong sales and marketing support.
-They provide partners with access to a partner community, an ongoing series of monthly training webinars, joint sales and marketing materials, and even subcontracting work to their highest-tier partners.
+Marketo’s partner program focuses on providing strong sales and marketing support.
+They provide access to a partner community, an ongoing series of monthly training webinars, joint sales and marketing materials, and even subcontracting work to their highest-tier partners.